vuongvu02/pedal-forked/packages/tokens/README.md

 For a detailed explanation of our token architecture and usage guidelines, please refer to our [Design Tokens Concept documentation](https://www.notion.so/bikeleasing/Design-Tokens-Concept-b5caf3730f9d4cf6a1da3a3157852918).

-## Token Structure
+## Token Build Structure

-Our token system is organized hierarchically and transformed for different platforms and themes:
+All tokens are organized into different sets to allow flexibility in usage:

-### Base
+### Default Set

-The complete collection with default settings:
+The complete collection with default settings including:

 - Component tokens
 - Theme tokens (light)